Sapphire0628/StockPricePrediction-usingNLP/README.md

 ## Keywords:
 Innovation, patent, text analysis, textual novelty, stock market, deep learning

+## Textual Novelty Measure Development

+Textual novelty detection problem can framed as follows: Given a new document p and a set of existing documents D={di}, the textual novelty detection is to define a function TN(p, D) that tells how novel p is given the existence of D. In this project, we develop three methods for textual novelty.
 ## Overview of our Research

+### 1. TFIDF-based Maximum Similarity Method

+### 2. Bert-based Maximum Similarity Method

+### 3. Variational Autoencoding

+## Evaluation Framework
 See documentation [here](./PPT.pdf)

 ## Textual Measure Report